How to Use AI to Accomplish 10 Common Business and Marketing Tasks

 5. Create Social Media Posts

-AI knows social media; after all, most large language models used publicly available internet content, including social posts, for their training data.
-So, why not ask your AI tool to produce social media posts about your latest product or initiative?
-Your prompt should include instructions regarding content, tone and length, tailored for the platforms you intend to publish on.
-Just remember to review and edit the results before posting and sharing them with the world.
+Most large language models use publicly available internet content, including social posts, as part of their training data.
+So, why not consider asking your AI tool to help produce ideas for social media posts about your latest product or initiative?
+Build a prompt that includes instructions about content, tone and length, tailored for the social platforms you intend to use.
+(Remember to review and edit the results before you post.)

 6. Analyze Customer Feedback

-It can be challenging to mine customer feedback from surveys, emails, social media and other channels and develop actionable insights.
-AI tools can make this task quicker and easier by analyzing the feedback for you and surfacing recurring themes or issues you need to address.
-(Be aware, however, that you should never put proprietary content or confidential customer info into an AI tool unless you have cleared it with your company’s legal and IT departments.)
+You might find it challenging to mine customer feedback from surveys, emails, social media and other channels.
+But understanding your consumers and their behavior is key if you want to develop actionable insights that can help you achieve your business goals.
+AI tools can help analyze the feedback for you and surface recurring themes or issues your business needs to address.
+(Remember: Never put proprietary content or confidential customer info into an AI tool unless you have cleared it with your company’s legal and IT departments.)

 7. Generate Graphics and Images

-AI tools such as Midjourney and DALL-E can produce stunning graphics and images based on descriptive text prompts entered by the user.
-This makes it incredibly easy to produce unique visuals that you can use for advertising, websites, product packaging and more.
-Just make sure that you check the images closely for errors before publication.
+There are AI tools on the market that can produce stunning graphics and images based on descriptive text prompts.
+This makes it easier to produce ideas for unique visuals you can develop for advertising, websites, product packaging and more.
+(Always check generated images closely for errors ― they’re common.)

 9. Craft Compelling Emails

-Need help creating concise copy for marketing emails that strikes just the right tone?
-Your AI tool will happily spit out 10 (or 50, or 100) different blurbs on any theme or subject you provide.
-Simply select the best ones, edit them for accuracy and fit, and get ready to launch your email marketing campaign.
+Need help creating concise email copy that strikes just the right tone?
+Your AI tool of choice will quickly generate 10 (or 50, or 100) different ideas on any theme or subject you provide.
+Leverage your AI tool to ensure flawless grammar, proper punctuation and clear key messages.

 10. Compile Market Research

 Want to get started using AI tools in your everyday work?
 We’ve got you covered.
-UW Professional & Continuing Education (UWPCE) is offering two new online courses on the topic, both launching this autumn.
+UW Professional & Continuing Education (UWPCE) offers a range of courses, certificates and specializations that can help you acquire the AI skills you need.

 For more career tips and industry trends, visit the News & Features section of our website, and subscribe to our email list.
 To learn more about UW Professional & Continuing Education certificates, specializations, degrees and courses, explore your options or contact us.